maxzaikin/TGB-MicroSuite/README.md

 Welcome to the repository for the **TGB-MicroSuite**, a platform built with a focus on secure, ethical, and scalable interactions within the Telegram ecosystem.
 This project has evolved from a single bot into a modern, containerized **microservices architecture**, designed for high performance and maintainability.

+> [!WARNING]
+> **Important Disclaimer: Ethical Use Only**
+>
-**⚠️ Important Disclaimer:** The use of this project or any part of it for fraudulent schemes, scams, or any activities that could harm or deceive individuals is **strictly forbidden**.
+> The use of this project or any part of it for fraudulent schemes, scams, or any activities that could harm or deceive individuals is **strictly forbidden**.
 This platform is developed with the intention of promoting peace, friendship, and positive development within the Telegram community. 🚫

----

 ## ✨ Architectural Vision & Core Principles